olanrewaju-M-Yusuf/cyberdefender/Adding-a-new-operation.md

 Once this file has been created, add your operation to the [`src/core/config/Categories.json`](https://github.com/gchq/CyberChef/blob/master/src/core/config/Categories.json) file.
 This determines which menu it will appear in.
 You can add it to multiple menus if you feel it is appropriate.

-Finally, run `grunt dev` if you haven't already.
+Finally, run `npm start` if you haven't already.
 If it's already running, it should automatically build a development version when you save the files.
 You should now be able to view your operation on the site by browsing to [`localhost:8080`](http://localhost:8080).

 You can write whatever code you like as long as it is encapsulated within the object you created.
 Take a look at [`src/core/operations/Entropy.mjs`](https://github.com/gchq/CyberChef/blob/master/src/core/operations/Entropy.mjs) for a good example.